tdkehoe/Learn-To-Code-By-Breaking-Stuff/Angular_CRUD.md

 ## Styling

+Style frameworks make styling easier, provide useful components, and provide consistency in your styling.

-There are three popular frameworks for styling:
+There are three popular styling frameworks:

 * Bootstrap, made by Twitter, is by far the most popular.
 It's easy for beginners.
-Thousands of themes are available, and if you find one you like it's easy to insert your content and have a pro-looking websites in hours.
+Thousands of themes are available, and if you find one you like it's easy to insert your content and have a designer-looking website in hours.
 But if you want to change part of a theme things get messy fast.
-Advanced designers complain that Bootstrap websites tend to look alike.
+Advanced designers complain that Bootstrap websites tend to look alike, but the positive side of this is that users are used to Bootstrap websites so know what to do.
 * Angular Material, made by Google, uses cards instead of components.
 Material doesn't use JavaScript.
 Material is popular with designers for its color aesthetics and consistency of styling.
 * ZURB Foundation is _mobile first_.
 You design for small screens first and then do larger screens later.
-ZURB Foundation is popular wth designers who don't want the restrictions or look that Bootstrap sites often have.
+ZURB Foundation is popular with designers who don't want the restrictions or look that Bootstrap sites often have.

 We'll use Bootstrap.